-Distribution: West of the Cascades in Washington; Alaska south to northern California.
+Distribution: Occurring west of the Cascades crest in Washington; Alaska to northern California.

 Habitat: Wet ground, especially along stream banks, often in deep woods.

 Perennial from spreading rhizomes, the simple stem 2-8 dm. tall, with stiff, simple hairs at least at the base.

 Leaves mainly cauline, alternate, trifoliate, long-petiolate, the leaflets ovate to ovate-lanceolate, 1.5-7 cm. long, 3- to 5-lobed or toothed, short-petiolate, the terminal leaflet the largest.

 Flowers in bractless racemes; pedicles ascending, 1-2 cm. long; sepals 4, oval, 2.5-3 mm. long, the outer pair saccate at the base; petals 4, white to pinkish, 8-13 mm. long, somewhat clawed; stamens 6; style 1.5-4 mm. long.

 Siliques linear, erect, 2-4 cm. long and 2 mm. broad; seed in1 series.